 Once you have that information, you can then dive into the studies that have been done on demographics of users for each social media platform.
 To sum up a lot of the information out there:

 Women : #1 – Facebook #2 – Pinterest

 Millennials: #1- Facebook #2 – Instagram

 Active Seniors (50-64): #1- Facebook #2 – Pinterest

 These stats are out there.
 It’s just a matter of finding your target market and pinpointing where those individuals are spending their time on social media!

 What channels are your competitors using?

-This simple analysis will provide a solid gauge on which platforms you should use It can also help you decide what type of activity works on that specific platform.
+This simple analysis will provide a solid gauge as to which platforms to use and also determine what you should be doing in regards to activity on that platform.
 What type of content do your competitors post?
 How regularly do they post it?
 How many likes or shares do their posts gain?
 Checking how active your competitors are on social media, as well as how well their followers engage with what they post, will provide you with extremely valuable insights.
-Then you can simply replicate what they have been doing and improve on it to ensure success for your own brand strategy.
+Then you can simply replicate what they have been doing to ensure success for your own strategy.

 What kind of content will you be sharing?